UDA-IIT-Mandi/GVB-GD/README.md

 There are scripts in in the last cells of the notebook (i commented them out , to prevent them being accidently executed )below to set up text file with audio paths , just get the paths ready and you are good to go

+i have also included the modular code below to implement the paper , i suggest sticking with the jupyter version .

 <h2>Things you can try changing<h2>